Thank you so much my friend. And thank you for stopping by. Be and stay blessed!!

 Joseph Alleine’s imprisonment was occasioned by the restoration of the English monarchy and the laws passed by England’s government in the 1660s.
 For years England had seesawed between Catholic and Protestant mandates, depending on the monarch in power.
 When the king was Catholic, Protestants were burned.
-When Protestant, Catholics died.
+When Protestants and Catholics died.
 In both situations, Puritans and non-Anglicans (Dissenters) were hunted down with such vengeance that they finally rebelled.
 King Charles I was beheaded, his young son fled to France, and a Puritan government was installed.

 But the people missed their monarchy, and in 1658 young Charles II headed home from France promising religious liberty.
 He entered London on his thirtieth birthday, May 29, 1660.
 Twenty thousand soldiers escorted the young king through flower-strewn streets.
-Trumpets blared, crowds cheered, bells pealed from every tower.
+Trumpets blared, crowds cheered, and bells pealed from every tower.
 His love life and his dubious faith in God made him the most scandalous leader of his time.
 But his easy smile and approachability caused few to dislike him.

 Some did.
 In 1661 a pack of religious fanatics known as Fifth Monarchy Men tried to overthrow him and set up a kingdom awaiting the return of Christ.
 They failed, but the experience left Charles more suspicious of Dissenters than ever.
 Such preachers as John Bunyan found themselves languishing in prison, and a series of laws put the screws to Dissenters.